Hey, you, how much time do you have to yourself?

 It can be a 20 minute walk twice a week.
 It could mean a pedicure alone with a book, or a bubble bath when someone tells the kids not to bother you.
 Because I know, somehow my kids would rather bang on the door to ask me a question rather than ask their father who is more available at the moment.

-A break can be your partner or husband taking the kids out so you can have the house to yourself one night each week.
+A break can be your partner or husband taking the kids out for dinner so you can have the house to yourself for a couple of hours, one night each week.
 You could even just hop in the car and go for a drive.
 And listen to your music for a change.

 Even if you are an extrovert, you still need time alone.
 Your adrenals need a break from the rushing, the constant yelling of your name, and the never ending need for your undivided attention.